 - Content-based courses - ELI’s curriculum reflects the assignments learners will encounter in regular graduate and undergraduate courses

-- Many levels for different learners - classes include academic writing, reading, grammar, speaking, pronunciation and graduate presentation workshops
+- Many levels for different learners - classes include academic writing, reading, grammar, speaking, pronunciation and presentation workshops

 - A completed ELI application [PDF]